andrewyen64/Horiseon/README.md

 ## HTML edits
 - added alt descriptions for all images
 - changed title to an actual title (Horiseon)
 - added "id = search-engine-optimization" to fix the "Search Engine Optimization"   button in the header
+- removed redundant classes

 ## CSS edits
 - applied the DRY principle to clean up images/headings/classes code